 2. Keep a journal.
 Family photos and home movies succeed in triggering good memories.
 But they fail to capture our thoughts at the time, something that can only be done with a journal.
 To help your brain relive the best of life, write about positive events within 24 hours of experiencing them, Achor counsels.
 If you’ve missed that ideal window, writing something is better than nothing and can still lead to happiness.

 3. Be alone with your thoughts.
-This includes no-distraction thinking, prayer, phone-off meditation, and single-tasking.
+This includes no-distraction thinking, prayer, meditation, and single-tasking.
 I’d also add counting deep and slow breaths from 0 to 10, Mr. Miyagi style.
-More than anything, being alone with our thoughts allows our brains to “get over the cultural ADHD that we’ve created by trying to do multiple tasks at once,” Achor says.
+More than anything, being alone with our thoughts allows our brains to “get over the cultural ADHD that we’ve created by multi-tasking,” Achor says.

 4. Serve others.
 Life isn’t as convenient for some as it is for others.
 Just ask royalty.
 But life is challenging for everyone, no matter who you are.
 And there’s always someone who’s worse off than you.
 You won’t realize that, however, until you start looking for ways to serve those around you.
 Soup kitchens, giving money, visiting the sick, encouraging others, making someone laugh, and random acts of kindness never fail to boost our happiness.
 Even something as simple as writing an email to praise or thank someone can have a measurable impact, Achor says.